notesforgrowth/notesforgrowth.github.io/_posts/2018-8-8-Hacking-Growth.md

 author: Monty Hammontree
 ---

-I picked up many valuable lessons from [Hacking Growth: How Today's Fastest-Growing Companies Drive Breakout Success](https://www.amazon.com/Hacking-Growth-Fastest-Growing-Companies-Breakout/dp/045149721X/ref=sr_1_4?s=books&ie=UTF8&qid=1534271354&sr=1-4&keywords=hacking+growth "Hacking Growth: How Today's Fastest-Growing Companies Drive Breakout Success") by Ellis and Brown.
-It easily made my top 5 list of all-time favorite professional books.
+[Hacking Growth: How Today's Fastest-Growing Companies Drive Breakout Success](https://www.amazon.com/Hacking-Growth-Fastest-Growing-Companies-Breakout/dp/045149721X/ref=sr_1_4?s=books&ie=UTF8&qid=1534271354&sr=1-4&keywords=hacking+growth "Hacking Growth: How Today's Fastest-Growing Companies Drive Breakout Success") by Ellis and Brown easily made my top 5 list of all-time favorite professional books.

 The book is divided into two parts.
 The first, introduces growth hacking (aka lean engineering) processes, the roles you need to fill on your team, and cultural keys for success.
 The second, provides detailed tips and tricks for to how to effectively implement growth hacking across all phases of your customer funnel.